SheikhMizan/Pomodoro/readme.md

 ## Introduction

 The Python Pomodoro Application is a simple and efficient time management tool based on the Pomodoro Technique.
-It helps you stay focused and productive by breaking work into intervals (traditionally 25 minutes) separated by short breaks.
+It helps you stay focused and productive by breaking work into intervals separated by short breaks.

-The Pomodoro Technique is a popular time management method developed by Francesco Cirillo in the late 1980s.
-It encourages users to work with full concentration for a set period and then take a short break, increasing productivity and reducing burnout.

 ## Features